-Traditional Chinese medicine body constitution (TCMBC or 体质) reflects our unique physical, physiological and psychological functions.
+Traditional Chinese Medicine Body Constitution (TCMBC or 体质) reflects our unique physical, physiological and psychological functions.
 It stems from our parents’ prenatal essence and the postnatal essence we acquire in life.
 TCMBC is influenced by our physical traits, psychological character, emotional status, lifestyle habits, diet and living environment.
 These nine subtypes of TCMBC are unique in their own ways.
 Understanding your body constitution and adopting the relevant lifestyle changes can help you achieve optimal health and prevent diseases.

-- Balanced – Reflects optimal health
+1. Balanced – Reflects optimal health

 Enhance your health: Eat in moderation, do not overindulge in cold or very hot food; consume more whole grains, fruits and vegetables, and less greasy and spicy food.
 Engage in exercises such as jogging, brisk walking, tai chi and ball games.

 Characteristics: Oily face, frequent acne breakouts, constant thirst and bitter taste in mouth, sense of heaviness in the body, difficult, sticky bowel movement, leukorrhea (white vaginal discharge).
 Easily agitated and not adaptable to hot and humid climates.

 Enhance your health: Do activities that regulate the flow of qi in the liver and gall bladder organ systems, which will clear heat and dampness in the body.
 Consume food that is sweet and cooling or balanced, e.g. green beans, water spinach, celery, cucumber, winter melon, watermelon, lotus root, and light food like barley and red bean porridge.
 Avoid smoking or drinking, and late nights.

 Characteristics: Soft-spoken, easily out of breath and tends to be quiet.
 This individual is prone to exhaustion and colds.
-Some are introverts who are risk averse, do not adapt well to sudden climate changes, and are predisposed to conditions like organ prolapse.
+Some are introverts who are risk-averse, do not adapt well to sudden climate changes, and are predisposed to conditions like organ prolapse.

 Enhance your health: Nourish the qi and strengthen the spleen organ system.
 Foods that are good include glutinous rice, sweet potato, barley, mushroom, dates, honey, chicken and beef.
 Avoid overexertion that could disrupt the qi; engage in gentle exercises like brisk walking and tai chi.

-Characteristics: Dry mouth and throat, warm, feverish palms and soles, skinny appearance, always thirsty and prefers cold drinks, dislikes hot and humid climate.
-These individuals can be more impatient extroverts with a bubbly character.
+Characteristics: Dry mouth and throat, warm, feverish palms and soles, skinny appearance, always thirsty and prefers cold drinks, dislikes hot and humid climates.
+These individuals can be more impatient extroverts with bubbly personalities.